 Your risk of getting bile duct cancer increases as you get older.
-It can develop at any age but most people who develop it are in their 60s and 70s.
+It can develop at any age but most people who develop it are over 65.
 Remember, the risk is still small because this is a rare cancer.

-Up to 1 in 10 people with ulcerative colitis affecting the whole large bowel also have primary sclerosing cholangitis (PSC).
+Less than 1 in 10 people with ulcerative colitis (less than 10%) also have PSC.
 Doctors now think it is more likely that the increased bile duct cancer risk is due to PSC rather than ulcerative colitis.

 Choledochal cysts (pronounced kol-eh-doke-al sist) are very rare.
-You have them from birth.
-Most people born with choledochal cysts develop symptoms in early childhood.
+People with choledochal cysts have them from birth and most develop symptoms in early childhood.
 But some people do not develop any symptoms until adulthood.

 Choledochal cysts are sacs that connect to the bile duct and fill up with bile.
-They grow slowly and can end up holding up to 2 litres of bile.
 The cells that line the sacs can be abnormal and occasionally show pre cancerous changes.
-If a surgeon does not remove the cysts, up to 2 in 10 people (20%) will go on to develop bile duct cancer.
+If a surgeon does not remove the cysts, up to 30 out of 100 people (30%) can go on to develop bile duct cancer.

 Caroli’s disease is a similar condition to choledochal cysts.
 It is a very rare condition you are born with.
 It makes the bile ducts in the liver get wider (dilate).
-This can increase your risk of developing cancer in the bile ducts in the liver.
+This can increase your risk of developing cancer in the bile ducts in the liver (intrahepatic bile duct cancer).

 Liver flukes are parasitic worms that invade the bile ducts and increase the risk of bile duct cancer.
 They are not usually a cause of bile duct cancer in the UK.
 But flukes are a major problem in Asia where bile duct cancer is much more common.
-People get liver flukes through eating food that contains them.
+People get liver flukes through eating food that contains them, such as raw fish.